One of off-roading's founding fathers says we all want to break the law, a little

 His factory hummed.
 Steve McQueen and Chuck Connors wanted buggies.
 Orders rolled in faster than Bruce could make them.

 As the de facto supplier to daredevils, Bruce inadvertently propelled off-road racing into popularity.
-Bruce dominated the Mexican 1000 race (later called the Baja 1000) and engineered Manxes stormed Pikes Peak in 1966.
+Bruce dominated the Mexican 1000 race (later called the Baja 1000) and engineered Manxes that stormed Pikes Peak in 1966.

 With hundreds of orders and less time, competitors and copycats ate Bruce and the Meyers Manx alive.
 In 1969, Bruce took to court one of his biggest rivals and lost, effectively opening the doors for every copycat model thereafter.
 In 1971, Bruce was basically out of business.